-Local green waste is combined with plant binders to create Treekind.
+Treekind is created from a composition based on local green waste.
 According to the company, the production process is low cost, non-toxic, and scalable to urban and rural areas.
 In addition, the technology can be adapted to use local plants in a variety of climates.

 Treekind is likely to receive high marks for sustainability in a variety of categories, not only compared to bovine leather but also to petroleum-based leather alternatives.
 Using local plant waste means that additional land and water use is minimal.
 Chemical use is doubtless much less as well.
 As an entirely plant-based material, Treekind is fully biodegradable and even home compostable.